 Bodrum Archaeological Sites

 There is so much history in Turkey and it’s really worth visiting some of the archaeological sites.
 Nearly all of these are free and are surprisingly unrestricted.
 This means you can really immerse yourself in the history of the city.

 Museum Of Underwater Archeology

 At the heart of Bodrum is the castle; this was built from 1402 onwards by the Knights of St John.
 The Castle is now home to the Museum of Underwater Archeology and contains a number of wrecks that were discovered in the Aegean, as well as a collection of ancient items from the ships.
-The entrance fee is 25TL and it’s definitely worth spending a morning wandering around the castle grounds.
+It’s definitely worth spending a morning wandering around the castle grounds.

 The Ancient Walled City Of Halicarnassus

 The centre of Bodrum was once known as the ancient walled city of Halicarnassus.
 There were two main gates into the city; Mylasa and Myndos.
 Myndos gate was destroyed in 334 B.C. when Alexander the Great attacked the city, but part of the gate has been restored and you can visit the site and walk among the huge stones that make up the gate.

 About an hour and a half from Bodrum is Stratonikeia.
 This ancient city dates back to 281 BC and is amazingly well preserved.
 Excavation began in the late 1970s and work is still being carried out.
 A small village, ‘Eskihisar’, had been built on the site, and although many of the villagers relocated when the excavation work began, there are still 5 families living in the village.
 Stratonikeia is remarkably unknown, and currently, there are no day trips from Bodrum to the site.
-So you either need a hire car or to take a local bus.
+So you either need a hire car or take a local bus.
 The bus to Yagatan from Bodrum stops close by.